lacchain/LACPass-LACChain-Component/README.md

 ## Onboard health organizations setup process

-Using your Country Health Organization PKI X.509 certificates, please follow this steps for the onboard setup of your Health organization in the LACPass trust network:
+Please follow these steps for the onboard setup of your Health organization in the LACPass trust network:

 1. Create a decentralized identifier [DID](https://w3c.github.io/did-core) typing 'CD' in the CLI Main Menu: